edchz/pth/content/english/how-it-works.md

   block:
   - subtitle: "Who are we?"
     title: "Nice to meet you! &#128075;"
-    description: "We are Pets to Home, a company dedicated to the international transport of pets to and from Costa Rica, we provide all the necessary services to make your pet's trip pleasant, safe, and stress-free."
+    description: "Thank you for considering Pets to Home for your pet's international transportation needs.
+We take great pride in our commitment to ensuring that your pets have a comfortable, safe, and stress-free trip."
     image: "images/good_doggy.png"

   - subtitle: "What we do"
     title: "We can lend you a helping paw! &#128062;"
-    description: "On the one hand, our staff consists of logistics experts trained in the international standards of air transport of pets, and on the other, of veterinary doctors dedicated to their profession.
-This blend allows us to offer the quality service your pet deserves."
+    description: "Our team is dedicated to providing all the necessary services to make your pet's journey pleasant and worry-free.
+We have a team of logistics experts who are well-versed in the international standards of air transport for pets.
+In addition, we also have veterinary doctors who are dedicated to their profession.
+This combination enables us to provide top-notch service that your beloved pet deserves."
     image: "images/day67-dog.png"

   - subtitle: "What we value"
     title: "The meaning of &#128150;"
-    description: "In Pets to Home, we love what we do and because we also have pets, we completely understand that they become a family member.
-This is why our goal is to ensure your pet's safest and most reliable transport to and from Costa Rica."
+    description: "At Pets to Home, we are dedicated to our work and share your love for your furry family members.
+We provide dependable and safe transportation services to and from Costa Rica, knowing that your pets are precious to you."
     image: "images/friends.png"

 ---